codacy/codacy-rubocop/docs/description/Style_SelfAssignment.md

-Enforces the use the shorthand for self-assignment.
+Enforces the use of the shorthand for self-assignment.

 # Examples